 If those features matter, do a quick test on a short sample before you convert a 40-page document.

-And if you’re publishing to a platform like GitHub or a docs site, preview the Markdown there — not just in your editor.
+And if you’re publishing to a platform like GitHub or a docs site, preview the Markdown there too — those renderers have their own quirks.

 Markdown flavor